quangloc99/quangloc99.github.io/_posts/2022-02-19-test-generation-guide.md

   dir=page.prepdir file="random-array-v6.fragment.cpp" %}

 #### Checking the result
-Here is the generator with the new way to generate array.
+Here is the generator with the new way to generate the array.

 {% include customhighlight.html caption="gen-v3.cpp"
   dir=page.prepdir file="gen-v3.cpp" ext="cpp" collapsed=true %}

-First thing to test is if an increasing array is generated as expected by making
+The first thing to test is if an increasing array is generated as expected by making
 $b$ an array with all $0$.

 {% include customhighlight.html caption="gen-v3 test increasing array